andrepbmoura/LightBnB/README.md

   ## Getting Started

 - Install all dependencies (using the `npm install` command via terminal).
-- Run the Webapp `npm run local` and view the website at `localhost:3000`.
+- Run the Webapp with the command `npm run local` in the terminal and view the website at `localhost:3000`.
 - The Webapp will be available at `http://localhost:3000/`

   ## Dependencies